Clinical Trials (PDQ®)

 In all arms, clinical response will be assessed by palpation between the chemotherapy regimens and prior to surgery.
 Following recovery from surgery, trastuzumab (8 mg/kg loading dose, then 6 mg/kg) will be administered every 3 weeks to complete 1 year of targeted therapy (either preoperative trastuzumab therapy or neratinib therapy).
 Patients will receive adjuvant radiation therapy and endocrine therapy as clinically indicated.

-Submission of tumor and blood samples for FB-7 correlative science studies will be a study requirement for all patients.
-A core biopsy procedure to procure three fresh tumor samples will be performed before randomization (after the patient has signed the consent form and has been screened for eligibility).
-Also, a tumor block from the diagnostic core biopsy sample and a tumor block from gross residual disease greater than or equal to 1.0 cm, if found in the surgical specimen, will be required.
-In addition to tumor sample submissions, a blood sample collected after randomization (before the start of study therapy) will also be required for the correlative science studies.
+At the time of local IRB approval of amendment #6, submission of fresh tumor samples for FB-7 correlative science studies will be optional for all patients.
+For patients who agree, a core biopsy procedure to procure three fresh tumor samples will be performed before randomization (after the patient has signed the consent form and has been screened for eligibility).
+Submission of a tumor block from the diagnostic core biopsy sample and a tumor block from gross residual disease greater than or equal to 1.0 cm, if found in the surgical specimen, will be required.
+In addition, a blood sample collected after randomization (before the start of study therapy) will also be required for the correlative science studies.

 - Patients should have a life expectancy of at least 10 years, excluding their diagnosis of breast cancer.